 There are no strong consistent trends regarding the draw at Newmarket, which is in large part a result of the fact that the course management team frequently move the rails.
 This is either to enable racing to take place on fresh strips of ground, or to effectively narrow the track and so deter the field from splitting into two groups.
 The best draw advice is to try and spot a trend early on at a meeting, rather than looking for any overarching bias at the course as a whole.

 Newmarket-based John Gosden is no stranger to training success, and has been a man well worth following at his local track.
-On the Rowley Mile course Gosden boasts a career strike rate of 17% and a level stakes profit of over +£80, whilst on the July Course his near 20% strike rate has also been enough for supporters to nose into a level stakes profit, to the tune of over £10.
+On the Rowley Mile course Gosden boasts a career strike rate of 17% and a level stakes net win of over +£80, whilst on the July Course his near 20% strike rate has also been enough for supporters to nose into a level stakes net win, to the tune of over £10.

 Newmarket Rowley Mile Flat Course